giannaou13/giannaou13/README.md

 - 👋 Hi, I’m @giannaou13
 - 👀 I’m interested in learning more about Data Science, Machine Learning, and AI.
-- 🌱 I’m currently learning Python!
+- 🌱 I’m currently learning Python and web development!
 - 💞️ I’m looking to collaborate on business hackathons and product development.
 - 📫 How to reach me: giannaoucorgi@gmail.com
 - 😄 Pronouns: She/her